zoffline/zwift-offline/README.md

   * Append this line: ``<zoffline ip> us-or-rly101.zwift.com secure.zwift.com cdn.zwift.com launcher.zwift.com``
     <br />(Where ``<zoffline ip>`` is the ip address of the machine running zoffline.
 If
     it's running on the same machine as Zwift, use ``127.0.0.1`` as the ip.)
 * If you wish to leave the ``hosts`` file unchanged except for when specifically using zoffline, you may optionally use the __launch.bat__ script within the ``scripts`` directory to launch zoffline instead of using the normal Zwift Launcher.
-See #121 and #122 for details.
+See [#121](https://github.com/zoffline/zwift-offline/issues/121) for details.

 Why: We need to redirect Zwift to use zoffline and convince Windows and Zwift to accept zoffline's self signed certificates for Zwift's domain names.
 Feel free